Kamal-R/SoSN-Model/README.md

 - Wave_8.stan: the N = 8 model.
 - Wave_8_Texas.stan: the N = 8 model for Texas.
 - Wave_8_Peru.stan: the N = 8 model for Peru.

+The Figures folder is empty (besides a brief README file), and the scripts above save the figures they produce to this folder.